yearn.finance II (YFII) Trading 19.4% Higher Over Last 7 Days

-yearn.finance II (CURRENCY:YFII) traded up 5.9% against the U.S. dollar during the 1 day period ending at 16:00 PM E.T. on July 26th.
-One yearn.finance II coin can now be purchased for $1,054.18 or 0.09198106 BTC on popular cryptocurrency exchanges.
-Over the last week, yearn.finance II has traded up 19.4% against the U.S. dollar. yearn.finance II has a market cap of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last day.
+yearn.finance II (CURRENCY:YFII) traded up 5.9% against the dollar during the one day period ending at 22:00 PM Eastern on July 30th.
+One yearn.finance II coin can now be purchased for about $1,054.18 or 0.09198106 BTC on major exchanges.
+During the last seven days, yearn.finance II has traded 19.4% higher against the dollar. yearn.finance II has a total market cap of $40.85 million and $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.